OskarLindgren/OskarLindgren/README.md

 <!--Tid Bits-->
 ---

-> - 🔭 I’m currently working on an esoteric language called [Piccso](https://github.com/OskarLindgren/Piccso) aswell as [GPT](https://github.com/OskarLindgren/GeneralPurposeTools)
+> - 🔭 I’m currently working on ~~an esoteric language called [Piccso](https://github.com/OskarLindgren/Piccso) aswell as~~ [GPT](https://github.com/OskarLindgren/GeneralPurposeTools)
 >
-> - 🌱 I’m currently learning *NodeJS, vanilla JS & C*
+> - 🌱 I’m currently learning *Nothin as of now!*
 >
-> - 📚 My proudest work is a program called [GPT](https://github.com/OskarLindgren/GeneralPurposeTools) - a collection of General Purpose Tools
+> - 📚 My proudest work is a program called [GPT](https://github.com/OskarLindgren/GeneralPurposeTools) - a collection of General Purpose Tools writen in python
 >
 > - 👨‍💻 All of my projects are available on my [Repos page](https://github.com/OskarLindgren?tab=repositories)
 >
 > - 💬 Feel free to ask me about any of my projects, I'd love to help you if you have any questions!
 >
-> - 📫 Your best options to contact me are by email at **oskarlindgren05@outlook.com** or on instagram
+> - 📫 Your best options to contact me are by email at **oskarlindgren05@outlook.com**
 >
 > - ⚡ Fun fact My first ever program was written in a language called [GML](https://manual.yoyogames.com/GameMaker_Language/GML_Overview/GML_Overview.htm)